JacksiroKe/q2a-closed-site/README.md

 # Q2A-Closed-Site-Plugin
 Closed Site Plugin is a plugin to allow for for locking the site to only logged users only.

-FEATURES OF THE BLOG POST PLUGIN
+FEATURES OF THE CLOSED SITE PLUGIN
 1. Show background image which you can change easily
 2. Customize your homepage.
 3. Show html/adverts on your closed site plugin.